rojo-rbx/rbx-dom/docs/xml.md

 If the child element is either `binary` or `hash`, the contents SHOULD be disregarded and the `Content` should be viewed as empty.
 These tags MUST NOT be written by encoders.

-A `Content` with the value `rbxasset://textures/face.png` would appear as follows:
+A `Content` with the value `rbxasset://textures/face.png` appears as follows:

 ```xml
 <Content name="ContentExample"><url>rbxasset://textures/face.png</url></Content>